mxmason/javascript-koans/README.markdown

 If you're new to testing, you might want to read the ["What are tests?"](#what-are-tests) section.

-This repo was originally forked from THIS_GUY'S_KOANS, and takes some addiitonal inspiration from [IronLab's JavaScript Kōans](https://github.com/ironhack-labs/lab-javascript-koans).

 ## What are tests?
 In software development, *tests* are programs that descibe how software should behave.
 They run key parts of the software in a variety of situations to verify that the software is working correctly.
 If the software doesn't work as the test expects, the test will fail.
 These failures help developers catch bugs before they end up in production software.
 On larger teams especially, testing helps developers feel confident about the stability of their software – they do not have to understand every part of a large code base to feel some confidence that their software is working correctly.